 Brigham and Women's Hospital

-Paul M. Szumita, Pharm.D, BCPS, is Clinical Pharmacy Practice Manager at Brigham and Women’s Hospital (BWH) in Boston, Massachusetts.
+Paul M. Szumita, Pharm.D, BCCCP BCPS, FCCM, is Clinical Pharmacy Practice Manager at Brigham and Women’s Hospital (BWH) in Boston, Massachusetts.
 He also is Director of the postgraduate year 2 critical care pharmacy residency.

-Dr. Szumita earned a Doctor of Pharmacy degree at Northeastern University in Boston, and he is a board-certified pharmacotherapy specialist.
+Dr. Szumita earned a Doctor of Pharmacy degree at Northeastern University in Boston, and he is dual board certified in pharmacotherapy and critical care pharmacy.
+He also is a fellow in the American College of Critical Care Medicine.

 At BWH, Dr. Szumita has helped develop and is responsible for managing clinical programs aimed at optimizing pharmacotherapy and improving patient outcomes.
 As a former Clinical Specialist and current practicing clinical pharmacist in critical care, he has an active role in bedside education, clinical research, and guideline development and implementation with a focus on glucose management, pain management for critically ill patients, agitation and delirium, hemodynamics in shock states, and inpatient glycemic management.
 He is co-chair of the hospital’s diabetes committee.

-Dr. Szumita is an Adjunct Assistant Professor of Pharmacy at three colleges and helps coordinate 15 clinical rotations, training more than 100 students each year.
-He serves on several committees focused on improving clinical practice at the local and national level and has more than 25 peer-reviewed publications.
+Dr. Szumita is Adjunct Associate Professor of Pharmacy at three colleges and helps coordinate 15 clinical rotations, training more than 100 students each year.
+He has more than 40 peer-reviewed publications, and he serves on several committees focused on improving clinical practice at the local and national level, including the program advisory board for the ASHP Critical Care Pharmacy Specialty Examination Review Course.

 To arrange for colleagues to participate in this webinar as a group, one person serving as the group coordinator should register for the webinar.
 The group coordinator will receive an e-mail confirmation with instructions for joining the webinar.
 A few minutes before the webinar begins, the group coordinator should launch the webinar link.
 Once the webinar has been activated, the coordinator will have the option to open the audio via VoIP (Voice Over IP) on the webinar toolbar or use a touch tone phone with the provided dial-in information.
 At the conclusion of the activity, the group coordinator will complete a brief online evaluation and report the number of participants at that site.
 Each participant will process their own continuing education statements online.